bcmertz/Video-Search/README.md

 # videoSearch
-Extract insights from video (using Inception v3 model from Tensor Flow)

-A primitive version of a work in progress

 To use, must use python 3 (may need to source the correct pip modules for python):
 - Clone repo
 - in the terminal, cd into the repo and: